MarkMehanni/CellTowerPlacement_GP16/README.md

 # CellTowerPlacement_GP16
-We are working oin some files. we update the files regularly.
+We are working on some files.
+we update the files regularly.